 There was a growing sense of unease in some sectors of society that the business-as-usual model was causing major damage to the biosphere:

-- In 1967, the supertanker Torrey Canyon hit a rock in the English Channel and spilled about 30 million gallons of oil into the sea; and,
+- In 1967, the supertanker Torrey Canyon hit a rock in the English Channel and spilled about 30 million gallons of oil into the sea.

-- In 1969, the Cuyahoga River in Cleveland was so polluted that it burst into flames (below).
+- In 1969, the Cuyahoga River in Cleveland was so polluted that it burst into flames (see below).

 Two years later, Limits to Growth highlighted the connection between human economic activity and changes to the environment.
 Christian Parenti in The Nation noted that “After Limits, environmentalists, scientists and policy-makers increasingly thought of ecological problems in planetary terms and as dynamically interconnected.”